-In a previous article, Virtual Teams - a new paradigm from nature, I argued that traditional teams have key weaknesses and limitations and are now being replaced in organizations by Virtually Networked Teams.
+In a previous article, I argued that traditional teams have key weaknesses and limitations and are now being replaced in organizations by Virtually Networked Teams.

 I described the problems these teams face and pointed to critical issues that can make technology both part of the solution and part of the problem.

 What emerged as being critical is the recognition of the emergent nature of Virtually Networked Teams, as if the team itself were a separate entity from the constituent members who make it up.